open-traffic-generator/open-traffic-generator.github.io/docs/model.md

 ![Raw Traffic Flow](images/otg-model-raw-flows.svg)
 <p style="text-align: center;"><sub>Fig. 2.
 Two-arm configuration with a Raw Traffic Flow</sub></p>

-Since Traffic Flows are unidirectional and stateless, a bidirectional communication can be expressed by two Traffic Flows running on opposite directions.
+Since Traffic Flows are unidirectional and stateless, a bidirectional communication can be expressed by two Traffic Flows transmitting on opposite directions.

 ![Opposite Raw Traffic Flows](images/otg-model-raw-flows-bi.svg)
 <p style="text-align: center;"><sub>Fig. 3.
-Configuration with two Raw Traffic Flow representing a bidirectional comminication</sub></p>
+Configuration with two Raw Traffic Flows representing a bidirectional comminication</sub></p>

 ##Devices and Flows

 Traffic Flows can also be associated with **Emulated Devices** to form 1:1 or mesh communications between them.
-Such approach allows to use of the same Flow definition to originate traffic from multiple ports, as well as Link Aggregation Groups (LAGs).
+Such an approach allows the use of the same Flow definition to originate traffic from multiple ports, as well as Link Aggregation Groups (LAGs).

 ![Devices with Traffic Flows](images/otg-model-devices-flows.svg)
 <p style="text-align: center;"><sub>Fig. 4.
 Configuration with Traffic Flows between Emulated Devices</sub></p>